GameCo - Regional Sales Analysis (1980 - 2016)

 I first aggregated game-level data into yearly totals to reflect how executives review performance annually.
 I then engineered new variables calculating each region’s proportion of total global sales, enabling a direct comparison of relative market weight over time.

-Trend visualizations were used to identify long-term shifts, followed by a benchmark comparison of 2016 against the 2011–2015 average to simulate forward-looking decision support.
+Trend visualizations were used to identify long-term shifts, followed by

 Key Findings

 The analysis did not support the assumption of a stable regional sales mix.
 While North America remained the largest contributor overall, its proportional dominance declined in later years.
-Europe’s relative share increased steadily, and Japan displayed meaningful variation, particularly in the most recent period.
-These shifts suggest that static allocation strategies may not reflect evolving market dynamics.
+Europe’s relative share increased steadily, and Japan displayed meaningful variation,

 Marketing Implications